jordipbou/frMIDI/README.md

 # Changelog

+1.0.39 [2020/09/29] - Added default values for most message creation functions to not end with an invalid MIDI message in any case.
+1.0.38 [2020/09/29] - Added channelByKeyRange algorithm.
+Allows selection
+  of mpe zone channel having into account predefined key ranges mapped to different channels (can overlap) sorted by a predefined weight (priority) and by least notes on channel.
+1.0.37 [2020/09/25] - Better support to use mpe zones.
+Allows toMPE helper to select algorithm for channel selection.
+Current implemented algorithm selects channel sorting by least notes on channel.
 1.0.36 [2020/09/21] - Arrays are not accepted as MIDI messages now, only correct objects.
 It makes library easier and takes out a lot of checks for correct MIDI messages.